Boosting propagule transport models with individual-specific data from mobile apps: Author contributions

 \section{Author contributions}

-PR, SS, MSP, and MAL conceived the project.
-SS collected and prepared the app data and website data.
-All authors contributed to the methods; SMF finalized and implemented the model.
-SMF and PR led the writing of the manuscript.
+Pouria Ramazi, Sean Simmons, Mark S. Poesch, and Mark A. Lewis conceived the project.
+Sean Simmons collected and prepared the app data and the website data.
+All authors contributed to the methods; Samuel M. Fischer finalized and implemented the model.
+Samuel M. Fischer and Pouria Ramazi led the writing of the manuscript.
 All authors contributed critically to the drafts and gave final approval for publication.